-This post was originally written in December 2016 in preparation for the first Women's March.
-Since then, we as Americans have had several reasons to continue marching and protesting.
-I have since updated this post to be a valuable resource for anyone who is attending a protest march in winter or during cold months.
-Some of the part of this post, such as what to take to a protest march and what to pack for a protest march I think would prove useful no matter the time of year.
-If you have additional resources or tips, please share them in the comments so this can be a useful destination for all.
+This post was originally written in December 2016 in preparation for the first Women's March which took place in winter.
+Since then, we as citizens of the United States have had several reasons to continue marching and protesting.
+I have since updated this post to be a valuable resource for anyone who is attending a protest march. f you have additional resources or tips on what to wear to a protest march, please share them in the comments so this can be a useful destination for all.

 What to Wear to a Protest March in Winter